Azure/policy-compliance-scan/README.md

   }

 ```
+  * Define a 'New secret' under your GitHub repository settings -> 'Secrets' menu.
+Lets name it 'AZURE_CREDENTIALS'.
-  * Paste the contents of the above [az cli](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) command as the value of  secret variable, for example 'AZURE_CREDENTIALS'(Refer to the examples above)
+  * Paste the contents of the clipboard as the value of  the above secret variable.
+  * Use the secret variable in the Azure Login Action(Refer to the examples above)

 You can further reduce the scope for which permissions are provided for example a resource group by using the following command